-Network access in the NWIS will be designed as a 'market carriage' regime.
+Network access in the NWIS will be designed as a 'market carriage' regime, in which it is envisaged that Reference Tariffs will be established for entry, exit and common services, as applies in the SWIS.

 Generators connected to the NWIS networks at the commencement of the new regime will continue to receive access that is unconstrained, or not constrained to a greater extent than at regime commencement.
 These grandfathered requirements will be codified in a set of 'NWIS Rules' relating to scheduling and dispatch and relating to any new connections and expansions of existing generators and loads.